-The purpose of education is to prepare a child for adult life, or prepare an adult for further life or a career, by training their conceptual faculty to know, in the wider world, what is true and how we know it.
-The need for education arises from the fact that man’s conceptual faculty is volitional and develops over years of training.
+The function of education is to prepare a child for adult life, or prepare an adult for further life or a career, by training their conceptual faculty to know, in the wider world, what is true and how we know it.
+The need for education arises from the fact that the human conceptual faculty is volitional and develops over years of training.

-The subjects needed to accomplish the purpose, the primary goal, of education are history, science, mathematics, literature, and grammar/language.
-History, because it is the story of man and of human nature.
+The academic subjects needed to accomplish the purpose, the primary goal, of primary education are history, science, mathematics, literature, and grammar/language.
+History, because it is the story of humanity and human nature.
 Science, because it is the organized study of the external world and natural law.
 Especially important is biology: the science of life, nutrition, diet, sleep, exercise, farming, ecology, environment, and the world we need in order to thrive as the rational animals we are.
 Mathematics, because it is the science of measurement, teaching the tools of science, basic logic, and providing clues to the essence of deduction, induction and the application of knowledge.
 Literature, because it is the form of art that uses concepts as its medium.

 Writing, as a tool of thought, should be done daily in as many subjects as possible.
 Logic should be taught implicitly in the various subjects through similarity and difference, essentializing, determining cause and effect, analysis and synthesis, induction, and deduction.

 The basic principles that need to be applied at all times in all academic subjects (and fitness and extracurriculars) are:

-hierarchy — all knowledge has structure (lower to more abstract levels) so subjects should be taught step-by-step, starting with the evidence of the senses;
+hierarchy: all knowledge has structure (lower to more abstract levels) so subjects should be taught step-by-step, starting with the evidence of the senses;

 The implications are that one needs to present bite-sized units of knowledge appropriate to the audience’s context; the pieces need to be integrated into larger units and into the whole of a person’s knowledge; the purpose and value of what you are teaching needs to drive your presentation; and you need to keep your audience focused on success and their own efficacy, and keep alive (through praise, rewards, and good direction) the burning desire to achieve and move forward — and to look at failures and weaknesses as things that are in the process of improvement.

-The “cash value” is that a proper education, based on rational principles, will teach students to be self-reliant, independent, objective, purposeful, responsible and value-oriented adults.
+The “cash value” is that a proper education, based on rational principles, will teach students to be self-reliant, independent, objective, purposeful, responsible, social, and value-oriented adults.